Image Credit – Productivity from Work from Home

-We do not have a formal “induction program” but it is similar to a new person joins in Office.
+We do not have a formal “induction program” but it is similar to a new person joining in Office.
 It starts with adding the new member to the WhatsApp group [recently we moved to Slack], where old members introduce themselves to the newbie.
 A buddy is assigned to the newest team member for smoother knowledge transfer and any assistance needed.

-The “Remote Buddy” not only helps the newbie in understanding the process but also guides her in daily tasks, reporting and scheduling.
+The “Remote Buddy” not only helps the newbie in understanding the process but also guides her in daily tasks, reporting, and scheduling.

 Teamwork as Remote Workers

 Well, yes the “teamwork” may sound a bit opposite to remote working scenarios, but thanks to modern technology it is very much a possibility.
 For task management, we use Asana which can be easily integrated with Slack, our emails, calendar, and shared drive is on Google which again integrates with Slack 😊.
 Video conferencing is via Hangout/Skype/Zoom/Bluejeans.
 Yes, we have used all of them and all work just perfectly be it sharing screens, audio, video quality, recording, and chat.

 Officially, we do not use any “Time Tracker app”, yes you heard it right!
 It’s insane, isn’t it?
 Work From Home you should be in front of your PC for minimum ‘n’ hours, but that’s not the case.
 Individually to avoid distractions or maintain efficiency one might be using a time tracker, but that’s a personal choice and not with our company policy.
 Everyone is responsible for their task, shows ownership, and delivers on time.
 And in case there are delays, it is flagged with the reason.

 That’s the beauty of remote working “OWN YOUR TASK”

 Work From Home Working Challenges